A chain is only as strong as its weakest link. This old adage holds true for teams and organizations. Ensure that you make people your strongest link.

 Shackleton addressed the issue as soon as it surfaced.
 The best time to deal with issues is as soon as possible after they happen.

-As a leader, it is important to consider what you do, what you say, and how you are perceived.
-Reflect on your behaviour.
 Consider whether negative perceptions (yours or others) about your leadership traits signal a need for change.
-If you are not sure how you are perceived, consider a 360 Assessment.
+If you are not sure how you are perceived, then consider a 360 survey.

 People are the strongest link in your profit chain.
 Focus on people and profit will follow.